lfoxton/bash-skillz/bash_exercises.md

 	(1b) Use the history and other chained commands to print all distinct commands in your shell history

-	(1c) HARDER: List the 15 most common commands that you use
+	(1c) HARDER: List the 15 most common commands that you use, you will need to strip all command arguments

 Log Analysis